Car Insurance 101: Everything You Need to Know to Purchase the Right Policy

 - Gap insurance.
 Popular among new car owners, if you owe more on your car than your car is worth to the insurance company, then this gap coverage would pay the difference if you’re involved in an accident and total your car.

 - Rideshare coverage.
-Gig drivers, such as with Uber or Lyft, can relax knowing you have additional coverage while you’re on the job.
+Gig drivers, such as Uber or Lyft, can relax knowing you have additional coverage while you’re on the job.
 This is usually additional liability coverage if your car is damaged or you damage someone else’s vehicle.
 Some companies offer this option if you are a driver for meal delivery too (UberEats, DoorDash), so if you have a side hustle with your vehicle you might want to consider adding this to your policy.

 Choosing the right auto insurance policy